Santhosh-Mani/Santhosh-Mani.github.io/README.md

 ## Education
-- M.S., Data Science	| Illinois Institute of Technology (_September 2022 – May 2024_)
+- M.S.
+Data Science	| Illinois Institute of Technology (_September 2022 – May 2024_)
-- B.E., Electronics and Communication | Anna University (_August 2017 - April 2021_)
+- B.E.
+Electronics and Communication | Anna University (_August 2017 - April 2021_)

 ## Work Experience
 **Data Analyst @ MOVING WALLS INDIA PRIVATE LIMITED (_November 2021 - August 2022 _)**
-- Validated data sets from global sources, analyzed their trends and drew insights from the reports to predict future audience migration with an accuracy of 85%.
+- Validated data sets from global sources, analyzed their trends, and drew insights from the reports to predict future audience migration with an accuracy of 85%.
 - Analyzed audience behavior and engagement data, created intuitive visual reports, and collaborated with cross-functional teams to optimize media campaigns and enhance decision-making processes.
 - Technologies Used: Python, MongoDB, MySQL, Tableau, Excel, Redshift

 **Data Analsyt Intern @ Global Shala - Saint Louis University (_September 2021 – November 2021_)**
-- Collaborated with cross-functional teams to collect, analyse, and visualize educational data, contributing to informed   decision-making.
+- Collaborated with cross-functional teams to collect, analyze, and visualize educational data, contributing to informed   decision-making.
 - Designed efficient methods to transform raw data with a 95% throughput for Facebook ads campaign analysis to achieve a non-profitable campaign

 **Implant Trainee @ Lema Labs – Kaizen Robotics Program (_February 2019 – March 2019_)**